shevisj/gpt-2_bot/README.md

 # gpt-2_bot
-This is a reddit bot based on OpenAi's GPT-2 117M model
+This is a Reddit bot based on OpenAi's GPT-2 117M model

+The official implementation can be found here: [u/GPT-2_Bot](https://www.reddit.com/user/GPT-2_Bot)

 ## Installation
 ### Requirements